wanghaisheng/responsive-landing-page-starter/content/blog/en/python-environment-variables-a-primer.md

 The URLs in `PYTHONPATH` are where Python looks for modules.

-If you navigate to the URL in your `PYTHONPATH`, you can see this for yourself (you should see all of Python’s built-in modules there).
+If you navigate to the URL in your `PYTHONPATH`, you can see this for yourself (you should see all of Python's built-in modules there).

-Adding directories to this environment variable adds them to Python’s search path when it is looking for modules.
+Adding directories to this environment variable adds them to Python's search path when it is looking for modules.

 That means you can add a directory with a module in it anywhere on your computer to `PYTHONPATH`, and Python will be able to find it.